stefan-yas/plunkplunkplunk.xyz/README.md

 # plunkplunkplunk.xyz
 👽 A fun JavaScript canvas.

-> Source files for our [project website](https://plunkplunkplunk.xyz) built with HTML, CSS and JavaScript and hosted on Firebase.
+> Source files for our [project website](https://plunkplunkplunk.xyz) built with HTML, CSS, and JavaScript and hosted on Firebase.

 ### Description